theaaron/good-posts/README.md

 The Favorites tab contains a UICollectionView of posts that have been added to favrorites.
 Each cell contains the post title.
 Favorites implements a UICollectionView so that there will be no confusion between the Favorites tab and Posts tab.

 ## Features
 Good posts features data persistence.
 To add a post to your favorites, simply click the heart button.
-The favorites tab will be updated whenever you navigate back to the tab.
+The favorites tab will be updated whenever you navigate back to the tab, even if you have closed the app.

 Good Posts will also work in either dark mode or light mode.